-Who we areWe are a team of individuals and organisations with an interest in the improvement of peoples’ lives through the generation and sharing of knowledge.
-Our backgrounds vary from genomics science, to entreprenuership, data science, open source technology, citizen science, open science, science policy and beyond.
+Genomics for Aotearoa New ZealandWe are a community of individuals and organisations with an interest in the improvement of peoples’ lives through the generation and sharing of knowledge.
+We work together at the interface of genomics science and society.